 In order for these women to be granted asylum, they must prove that they were abused and cannot find protection in their home country.
 But many of these women are dealing with post-traumatic stress disorder (PTSD) and suffer from a number of life-threatening health conditions.
 This makes it difficult for them to provide evidence that would lead to their acceptance into the country.

 How Do You Apply for Political Asylum in the U.S. When You Are a Victim of Domestic Violence?

 The United States has a very rigorous asylum process.
-If you are applying for asylum on the basis of being a victim of domestic violence, you must show that your government is unwilling or unable to protect you from domestic abuse.
+If you are applying for this kind of immigration benefit on the basis of being a victim of domestic violence, you must show that your government is unwilling or unable to protect you from domestic abuse.
 To apply for asylum, you must have an interview with an asylum officer or an immigration judge.
 You must also provide evidence that your government is unwilling or unable to protect you from abuse.
 This could include police reports, medical records, photographs and more.

 If I Win Political Asylum for Domestic Violence, What Happens?

 When someone wins political asylum, a few things happen.
 First, the applicant has the legal right to live and work in the United States.
 Next, all family members included in the application will also receive protection if they meet the requirements.
 Third, you will be able to live and work in the USA.
 Lastly, you will be on a path to become a citizen of the USA.

 What are the political asylum approval rates in the USA?

 The approval and denial rates for immigration are compiled by an educational institution and made available.
 You can find those statistics here.
 Once you view the approval rates by the court, you will see there are some courts that heavily deny, other that grant a lot more, some in between, and some all over the place.